The Mystery of the Lost Ark: Part 7

 Now the Jews began to rebuild Jerusalem's temple in 536 BC, during the reign of Cyrus.
 The reconstruction was halted due to the harassment of the Samarians coupled with their own lack of dedication to the project.
 Encouraged by the prophets Haggai and Zechariah, they resumed the temple's reconstruction in the second regnal year of Darius the Great.

 While the Samarians lobbied Darius to prohibit the reconstruction project, the Jews claimed they were working under an edict proclaimed by Cyrus in 538 BC.

-To clarify the issue, Darius searched the archives in the treasury at Babylon but could find no such edict.
+To clarify the issue, Darius searched the archives at the treasury in Babylon but could find no such edict.
 After checking the royal itinerary, he discovered that Cyrus left Babylon in 538 BC to summer in Ecbatana.
-So he searched the fortress at Ecbatana, in the province of Media, where he found the scroll containing Cyrus' decree.
+So he searched the fortress in Ecbatana, in the province of Media, where he found the scroll containing Cyrus' decree.